Weak ergodic theorem for Markov chains without invariant countably additive measures

+Note 4.2.
 In the theory of dynamical systems, ergodic theorems are also studied in a number of papers in the absence of invariant countably additive measures.
 However, these are not exactly measures (and in some cases not at all) that are called invariant in the theory of Markov chains.
-However, there are points (and areas) of contact between these two concepts and theories.
+But, there are points (and areas) of contact between these two concepts and theories (see, for example, our work \cite{Zhd1982}).
 In this paper we do not consider these problems.